Cumbria DFJ Website

 Further Information

-This page will be updated with more information about the Pilot as it becomes available.
-The webpage for the Transparency Implementation Group can also be accessed below.
+This page will be updated with more information about the Pilot as it becomes available, especially regarding court reporting practices in family court.
+The webpage for the Transparency Implementation Group can also be accessed below, providing insights into the role of reporters in family court.

 The Transparency implementation group